James Zarsadiaz headshot

 Biography

 He is the author of Resisting Change in Suburbia: Asian Immigrants and Frontier Nostalgia in L.A.
-(University of California Press, 2022), which is the 2023 recipient of the Organization of American Historians' Lawrence W. Levine Award.
-James is presently working on a second book focused on Asian American conservatism since the Cold War.
-Prof. Zarsadiaz's research articles include: "Design Assimilation in Suburbia: Asian Americans, Built Landscapes, and Suburban Advantage in Los Angeles's San Gabriel Valley since 1970" (co-authored with Becky Nicolaides), which won the Urban History Association's Arnold Hirsch Award and the Vernacular Architecture Forum's Catherine W. Bishir Prize; "Raising Hell in the Heartland: Filipino Chicago and the Anti-Martial Law Movement, 1972-1986," which received an Honorable Mention from the Filipino Section of the Association for Asian American Studies; and "Methodists against Martial Law: Filipino Chicagoans and the Church's Role in a Global Crusade."
-James has also published work in Amerasia Journal, International Migration Review, Journal of Asian American Studies, Journal of Social History, New Jersey Studies, and Pacific Historical Review, as well as for media outlets including Bloomberg, Los Angeles Times, San Francisco Chronicle, and Washington Post.
+(University of California Press, 2022), which is the 2023 recipient of the Organization of American Historians' Lawrence W. Levine Award for the best book in American cultural history.
+Prof. Zarsadiaz is presently working on a second book focused on Asian American conservatism and Republican Party activism since the Cold War.
+His research articles include: "Design Assimilation in Suburbia: Asian Americans, Built Landscapes, and Suburban Advantage in Los Angeles's San Gabriel Valley since 1970" (co-authored with Becky Nicolaides), which won the Urban History Association's Arnold Hirsch Award and the Vernacular Architecture Forum's Catherine W. Bishir Prize; "Raising Hell in the Heartland: Filipino Chicago and the Anti-Martial Law Movement, 1972-1986"; and "Methodists against Martial Law: Filipino Chicagoans and the Church's Role in a Global Crusade."
+Prof. Zarsadiaz has also published work in Amerasia Journal, American Literary History, International Migration Review, Journal of Asian American Studies, Journal of Social History, New Jersey Studies, and Pacific Historical Review, as well as op-eds for media outlets including Bloomberg, Los Angeles Times, San Francisco Chronicle, and Washington Post.
 He has done live interviews across media platforms including ABC, BBC, CBS, MSNBC, NBC, and NPR regarding current affairs and his research.

 Expertise